 No, the opposite.

-Trump gets everybody worked up, what do you expect?
+Trump gets everybody worked up.

 Okay.

-Um I'm uh I'm firmly on the Mike Cernovich side of things now.
+But I'm firmly on the Mike Cernovich side of things now.

-So he seems to be the only person I'm seeing who's saying, all right, here are some real things we can do, and these will make a difference.
+So he seems to be the only person I'm seeing who's saying, all right, here are some real things we can do and these will make a difference.

 I think that would be the way to say it.